 Wedding day came and we had the bag packed with the bribery Shredder from TMNT, a box of post-wedding cookies, and toys he could play with quietly in the floor during the remainder of the ceremony.

-Notice the top right picture.
-This is how Briggs walked out to a church packed with supportive family and friends of the bride and groom.
+Our son walked out to a church packed with supportive family and friends of the bride and groom.
 Full on thumbs down.
 The hand gesture of disapproval turned into fists balled and progressively more angry facial expressions.
 When he got to the end of the isle, he cried as the crowd was bursting with uproarious laughter.
 My cousin scooped him up and he came over to me saying pitifully, “Mama, I did not like them laughing at me.”

 While this was a hilarious scene and it is one that no one in our family will soon forget, it is a small glimpse into the eyes of a child with Sensory Processing Disorder, among other behavioral diagnosis.
-One of four diagnosis Briggs has, SPD shows itself in a variety of ways, many of which my husband and I are learning every day.
+One of four diagnosis our son has, SPD shows itself in a variety of ways, many of which my husband and I are learning every day.

 Rewind to earlier in the day before the ceremony, we had a meltdown over wearing the wedding suit because the pants were scratchy and touched his ankles, the bow tie hooked at the back of his neck, and he didn’t like how the collar of the shirt looked when it was buttoned all the way up.
 So he wore sweatpants to the wedding, changed right before pictures, and then immediately back into the sweats after the “I do’s”.
 SPD makes the nerve endings extra sensitive so the feeling of certain fabrics can be next to unbearable for him.